MiMillieuh/Lumo-Api/README.md

 -d '{"prompt": "What is the weather in Zurich?"}'
 ```

-You’ll receive a response from the Lumo bot, like:
+You’ll receive a response from the Lumo like:

 ```json
 "The weather in Zurich is clear skies with a temperature of 15°C."